-Select the directory containing the PHP source files.
-Specify Project Name (e.g. “AiM”).
+Select the directory containing the repository.
 Click Next button.

-The Project URL is the Dev environment http://aimdev.uconn.edu.
+Select the parameters as shown.
 Notice that there is a red alert “No remote connection selected”.
 Click the Manage button to create an FTP connection to the development server.

-In the Manage Remote Connection window, enter the host name aimdev.uconn.edu, port 22, NetID, Password, and Initial Directory.
+In the Manage Remote Connection window, enter the host name, port, NetID.
+Password, and Initial Directory as shown below.
 Click Test Connection.
 Click OK to close the window if the connection is successful; otherwise check the parameters.
 Click the Finish button on the NetBeans Step 3 (Run Configuration) to close the window.

 Uploading files is automatically done using the On Save setting in the previous step.
-To upload (a) file(s) if anything else was set, right click the file(s), select Upload.
+To upload (a) file(s) if anything else was set, Ctrl – Click the file(s), select Upload.

 Open Aptana.
 Select File->Import.
 Select Existing Folder as New Project.
 Click Next.

 In the Promote to Project window, select the folder containing the working copy, check the Project Type as shown in the figure.
 Leave the project name the default value, which is the name of the directory.
 Click Finish to close the window.

 In Project Explorer, Ctrl – Click Connections, select Add New Connection

 In Configuration Manager window, give a name to the connection.
 Click the New button to create an SFTP connection.